pmorch/perl-Parallel-Loops/README.txt

             yada($_);
         });

-    and so on, where the suggestion above means global variables.
+    and so on, where the first suggestion above means global variables (yikes!).
 Unfortunately, methods aren't supported by prototypes, so this will never be posssible:

         $pl->foreach @input {
             yada($_);
         };

+    An alternative pointed out by the perlmonks chatterbox could be to use Devel::Declare "if I can stand pain".

 COPYRIGHT
     Copyright (c) 2008 Peter Valdemar Mørch <peter@morch.com>